-The length of a string for each dimension may also vary.
+The length of a string description for each dimension may vary.
 Using the example shown in Fig. 3, it is evident that the length of the string describing the mapping depends on the number of tasks and communication channels in the application.
-Similarly, the length of the string describing the architecture instance is dependent on the number of PEs and SEs in the platform.
+Similarly, the length of the string describing the architecture instance is dependent on the number of processing elements (PEs) and storage elements (SEs) in the platform.